Song of the summer the year you graduated from high school

 - #3: "Bills, Bills, Bills" by Destiny's Child

 1999's summer songs were dominated by strong women, and "Genie in A Bottle" is a strong example.
-Coming off the success of recording "Reflections" for the soundtrack of the Disney film "Mulan," Aguilera's hit has been described as "uncomfortably adult," given that she was 19 years old when it was released.
+Coming off the success of recording "Reflections" for the soundtrack of the Disney film "Mulan," Aguilera's hit was considered by some to be uncomfortably beyond her years, given that she was 19 years old when it was released.

 - #1: "Bent" by Matchbox Twenty